-Easily made at home from scratch, these Copycat Glazed Chocolate Munchkins are the perfect snackable little donut hole!
+They’re so easily made at home from scratch and they taste just like your favorite donut hole from your favorite donut shop!
+These Copycat Glazed Chocolate Munchkins are the perfect snackable little donut hole!

 Oh, hey!
 You guys still with me here?
 If it feels like it’s been forever, it has.
 Like 4 colds, 2 visits from out of town family, one beach trip, and a birthday party with a Pony dressed up like a unicorn, forever!
 So I had to come back with something good.
 Like Glazed Chocolate Munchkins, good!